Withdrawal From Classes

 The Financial Aid office is provided an “unofficial” withdrawal report after grades have posted for the payment period.
 This report lists the students and the classes in which they never attended.
 Financial aid originally awarded is canceled for students who failed to begin attendance in all classes in which they were originally enrolled and is adjusted for those who fail to begin attendance in a portion of the classes in which they were originally enrolled.

-When a Student Fails All Classes
+When a Student Fails Classes (Unofficial Withdrawal)

 Order of Return to Federal Aid Programs